lsst/dp0-1_lsst_io/dp0-delegate-resources/index.rst

 |   -- presentations about the DC2 data set
 |   -- demonstrations on how to use the Portal aspect
 |   -- tutorials based on Jupyter Notebooks
-|   -- at first given by Rubin staff, later by delegate volunteers
 | - second hour: breakout sessions for discussion, such as:
-|   -- breakout rooms by science topic to discuss DP0 work
+|   -- potential science to be done during DP0
-|   -- breakout rooms by RSP aspect to discuss usage
+|   -- usage tips and tricks for each RSP aspect
-|   -- breakout rooms for grassroots DP0 working groups
+|   -- grassroots DP0 working groups and collaborative projects
-|   -- a main room to serve as "office hours" for Q&A with Rubin staff
+|   -- "office hours" for Q&A with Rubin staff
-|   -- at first facilitated by Rubin staff, later by delegate volunteers
 | - all are welcome to join for one hour or both hours
 | - the first hour will be recorded for those who cannot attend live